QuentinRa/blog.quentinra.dev/special/toolbox/website/archive.md

-# Saving, converting, and/or Archiving
+# Saving, converting, and archiving files/websites

 [Go back](..)

-We are introducing here, some help about, how to save a page as PDF, converting a file, or achiving a website (either online, locally, or as a single HTML file).
+How to easily save a page as PDF, converting a file, or archiving a website (either online, locally, or saving each page as a single HTML file).

 <hr class="sl">